jnsougata/aiotube/HOW2USE.md

 print(Uploads.ids)

-# I will stop listing all atributes as they are listed above
+# I will stop listing all attributes as they are listed above
 ```

 Output: